Binding Operational Directive 17-01

-This page contains a web-friendly version of the Department of Homeland Security’s Binding Operational Directive 17-01, “Removal of Kaspersky-branded Products”, and provides technical guidance and best practices to assist in its implementation.
+This page contains a web-friendly version of the Department of Homeland Security’s Binding Operational Directive 17-01, “Removal of Kaspersky-branded Products”.

 DHS, in consultation with interagency partners, has determined that the risks presented by Kaspersky-branded products justify issuance of this Binding Operational Directive.

 - “Agencies” means all Federal, executive branch, departments and agencies.
 This directive does not apply to statutorily defined “National Security Systems” nor to certain systems operated by the Department of Defense and the Intelligence Community.
 44 U.S.C.
 3553(d)–(e)